 The caching proxy layer hashes the requested uniform resource identifier (URI) and then queries the corresponding node within the Amazon ElastiCache group.
 The solution uses Elastic Load Balancing to distribute traffic across the Nginx caching proxy web servers running in Amazon Elastic Compute Cloud (Amazon EC2) instances.

 This URI hashing strategy eliminates redundant copies of cached data in the Amazon ElastiCache cluster.
 If the requested URI is not found within Amazon ElastiCache, the request is forwarded to a set of origin servers for fulfillment.
 The resulting response from the origin server is placed in Amazon ElastiCache for future use.
 The PlaceIQ team uses Amazon Simple Notification Service (Amazon SNS) and Amazon CloudWatch to monitor the different components of PlaceIQ’s distributed architecture.

-“After deploying Amazon ElastiCache, PlaceIQ’s average end-to end response time for its web services improved by 83%,” says Milton.
+“After deploying Amazon ElastiCache, PlaceIQ’s average end-to end response time for its web services improved by 83 percent,” says Milton.
 “Furthermore, we are saving $1,000 per month in direct costs.
 Amazon ElastiCache allows us to improve our service response times rapidly and economically for our customers.
 This in turn allows us to serve customer demand with fewer backend servers reducing our cost.”

 To learn more about how AWS can help support your in-memory caching needs, visit our AWS ElastiCache product detail page: http://aws.amazon.com/elasticache/.